-Education/training activity How unit identified External Participants educational need served 1 Every fall and spring semester, our program extends invitations to more than 850 community stakeholders to participate in our online 12 th Week seminars.
+Education/training activity How unit identified External Participants educational need served 1 Every fall and spring semester, our program extends invitations to more than 850 community partners to participate in our online 12 th Week seminars.
 A list of speakers and topics is available (See below).
-Attendees from outside the program are able to hear from regional and national experts about contemporary topics of interest.
+Attendees from outside the program can hear from regional and national experts about contemporary topics of interest.
 These seminars have been successful in identifying potential new collaborators for student projects and faculty research/service.
-The Program Director seeks speaker nominations from various sources, including our community partners.
+A listing of 12 th Week Seminar Presenters and Titles is available for review (ERF F3.1 Supporting Documentation) The Program Director, with faculty input, seeks speaker nominations from various sources, including our community partners.
 10 - 15 per seminar